huggingface/hub-docs/docs/hub/datasets-viewer.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/dataset-viewer-dark.png"/>
 </div>

+## Inspect data distributions

+At the top of each column you can see histograms representing the distributions of numerical values and text lengths.
+For categorical data there is also the number of rows from each class.

+## Filter by value

+If you click on a bar of a histogram from a numerical column, the dataset viewer will filter the data and show only the rows with values that fall in the selected range.
+Similarly, if you select one class from a categorical column, it will show only the rows from the selected category.

 ## Search a word in the dataset

 You can search for a word in the dataset by typing it in the search bar at the top of the table.
 The search is case-insensitive and will match any row containing the word.
-The text is searched in the columns of type `string`, even if the values are nested in a dictionary.
+The text is searched in the columns of `string`, even if the values are nested in a dictionary or a list.

 ## Share a specific row